-The fund operates as a team and it's very important that team members collaborate effectively together to achieve the group goals.
+The fund operates as a team and it's very important that team members collaborate effectively and smoothly together to achieve the group goals.
 During the semester a peer review will be conducted to evaluate individual member's participation and collaboration.
-Grade will be based on the peer review result, student's attendance, and the instructor's evaluation about the student's team activity participation and class attendance and participation.
+Grade will be based on the peer review result, student's attendance, and the instructor's evaluation about the member.
 Failure to submit the peer review feedback form by the deadline will result in a 5-point deduction in the team participation grade.